 5. Use Blocking Apps (Parental control)

 Gaming apps are everywhere these days and your kid probably has dozens of them installed on their gaming console, smartphone, or tablet.
-And with so many different gaming apps available, it can be a challenge to keep track of which ones your child can have access to and which ones you need to keep hidden from sight.
+With so many different gaming apps available, it can be a challenge to keep track of which ones your child can have access to and which ones you need to keep hidden from sight.

 That’s where parental control apps like Family Library come in handy.